 Fun Fair Class Baskets

-Organize parents and teachers to provide donations for class baskets and supervise basket auction during fun fair.
+Organize parents and teachers to provide donations for class baskets and supervise basket auction during the Fun Fair.

 Fun Fair Teacher Parties

-Organize teacher and staff donations to silent auction and supervise bids during fun fair.
+Organize teacher and staff donations to silent auction and supervise bids during the Fun Fair.

 Brainstorm and execute fun and educational gardening-related activities – no previous experience required!
-This is an on-going, year-round club that meets after school on Friday that is busiest in the fall and spring.
+While this club is not currently meeting in person, we can still use your help making the Irving Garden a space for all to enjoy!
+This is an on-going, year round club that is usually busiest in the fall and spring, and in “normal” years would meet after school on Fridays.

-Help supervise student sports activities during this school-day event on 5/22/20.
+Help supervise student sports activities during this fun school-day event in the Spring.

 Help us get the kiddos outside and running during lunch/recess.
 Running brings many rewarding benefits for kids’ physical, mental and personal development.
 It’s also fun and anyone can do it!
-If you are available, please consider signing up. https://www.signupgenius.com/go/10c0a4aaaad2ca2f85-irving
+If you are available, please consider signing up once the program re-opens!
+(Previously on HOLD due to Covid; TBD for 2022-2023 School Year).

 Room Parent Coordinator